-S. No Observations of the Practicing Company Secretary in the previous reports Observations made in the Secretarial Compliance Report for the year ended March 31, 2023 Actions taken by the listed entity, if any Comments of the Practicing Company Secretary on the actions taken by the listed entity 1. of complying with the Regulations 17, 18, 19, 20 and 25 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 relating to default of complying with the Regulations 17, 18, 19, 20 and 25 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 relating No action was required to be taken in view of Order of Hon'ble NCLT.
+Sr. No. Observations of the Practicing Company Secretary in the previous reports Observations made in the Secretarial Compliance Report for the year ended March 31, 2024 Actions taken by the listed entity, if any Comments of the Practicing Company Secretary on the actions taken by the listed entity 1.
+The listed entity is in default of complying with the Regulations 17, 18, 19, 20 and 25 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 relating to the appointment of Independent Directors and Woman Director.
+The listed entity is in default of complying with the Regulations 17, 18, 19, 20 and 25 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 relating to the appointment of Independent Directors and Woman Director.
+NCLT, Mumbai Bench vide its Order dated April 26, 2019 has granted exemption to IL&FS and its group Companies including listed entity Noida Toll Bridge Company Limited, in respect of appointment of Independent Directors and Woman Director.
+No action was required to be taken in view of Order of Hon'ble NCLT.